Death to Smoochy

 - All Men Are Perverts: We think Nora Wells seems to think about males that way, just until Smoochy blows off steam.

-- Berserk Button: Anything related to Smoochy ends up as this for Randolph, including a fundraiser to "Save the Rhinos".
+- Berserk Button: Anything related to Smoochy ends up as this for Randolph, including a fundraiser to "Save the African Black Rhino."

 - Bread, Eggs, Milk, Squick: Smoochy's songs.
 They are all bouncy, upbeat tunes, exactly what you would expect on a children's show.
 Even the ones he is singing to junkies at a shelter.
 Do not listen to the words, though.

-- Contractual Purity: Not in the movie itself, but in-universe; the plot is kicked off when Randolph loses his job by getting caught taking a bribe to get a rich couple's kid participating in the episode.
+- Contractual Purity: Not in the movie itself, but in-universe; the plot is kicked off when Randolph loses his job by getting caught taking a bribe to get a rich couple's kid to participate in the show.
 While it's possible that there was some kind of contractual reason he couldn't do that, the only apparent reason for losing the show is that taking a bribe makes him a bad role model.

-- Smoochy's purity is most likely contractual, seeing as how the producer ordered Nora to find someone "squeaky fucking clean."
+- Smoochy's purity is most likely contractual, seeing as how the producer ordered Frank Stokes to find someone "squeaky FUCKING clean!"